 Send Check or Cash

-Families are welcome to bring money to your child's school or send it in with your child.
+Families are welcome to bring money to our Food Service office to add money to their children's lunch accounts.
 Please place it in an envelope marked clearly with your child's name, their student ID number (located in PowerSchool), their teacher's name, the dollar amount, and the check number.
-Prepaid deposits may be turned into the school office or cafeteria cashiers.

-Refunds: Refunds from your child's Titan account must be requested and issued through the PTS Food Service Department.
+Refunds: Refunds from your child's school lunch account must be requested and issued through the PTS Food Service Department (6270 US Highway 6 in Portage, located next to the PTS Administration Building).
 Please call (219)763-8008 to request a refund.